naturalis/brassica-genes/script/README.md

 Updates on all fasta files in directory "fasta_resultaten", appending every sequence of the second parent to the fasta file of the first parent.

 # Shortlist_script.sh
 This is the first step in the pipeline.
-The original gff3 file contains features for the entire genome.\n Shortlist_script.sh filters the genes of interest out of the large gff3 file.\n The script needs two input files.
+The original gff3 file contains features for the entire genome. \n Shortlist_script.sh filters the genes of interest out of the large gff3 file. \n The script needs two input files and delivers a single gff3 output file.
 - Input:
 1. gff3 file (whole genome)
 2. A list with names of genes that are interesting.